Show your sides some love! All about obliques

 No matter if we are attempting to change direction, sprint towards the ball, or prepare for a jump, improving core stability and running/jumping techniques is mandatory to optimising our performance.
 Incorporating various core exercises will help achieve personal bests and a deciding factor in games.

 All these exercises have several benefits other than just working out the core.
-These are great for unilateral (one sided) abdominal work.
+These are great for unilateral (one-sided) abdominal work.
 Working on one side of the body can help address any muscular imbalances in your muscles, joints and tendons.
-It’s the same as any other exercises, with lunges primarily working on one side as opposed to a standard squat.
-All three can be used as a movement preparation/warm up drills, anti-rotation core stability work, and sports specific movement sequencing.
+It’s the same as any other exercise, with lunges primarily working on one side as opposed to a standard squat.
+All three can be used as movement preparation/warm-up drills, anti-rotation core stability work, and sports specific movement sequencing.